 Susan E. Carlson, Ph.D.

 Susan Carlson, Ph.D., is the AJ Rice Professor of Nutrition in the KU Department of Dietetics and Nutrition at KU Medical Center and is a University Distinguished Professor.
-She was appointed associate dean for research in the KU School of Health Professions and began that additional role in September 2017.
-She resigned from that position in February 2021.
+She served as associate dean for research in the KU School of Health Professions from September 2017 to February 2021.